Overview

 Located just one hour’s drive north, this area is famous for its award-winning red wine production, particularly of Plavac Mali and Dingač, with many wineries spread across the large peninsula.

-How to get to Pelješac Peninsula
+How to get to the Pelješac Peninsula

 You can get to Ston on Pelješac by taking the bus from Dubrovnik.
-From there, you can visit the Winery Škurla by taxi or a 30-minute walk.
+From there, you can visit the Winery Škurla by taxi or on a 30-minute walk.

 However, for a better experience, we recommend renting a car or going on an organized tour.